maxnth/wikiextractor/README.md

-                            maximum bytes per output file (default 1M) -c, --compress        compress output files using bzip --json                write output in json format instead of the default one
+                            maximum bytes per output file (default 1M) -c, --compress        compress output files using bzip --json                write output in json format instead of the default one --raw_text            write outpunt in raw text format instead of the default one

     Processing:
       --html                produce HTML output, subsumes --links